py-cu/py-cu.github.com/_posts/2014-03-17-Biweekly-Meeting.md

 layout: default
 category: events
 title: Biweekly meeting
-slug: Join us for our social night, at Quality Bar in downtown Champaign!
+slug: Join us for one of our regular social nights!
 ---

 We said we'd do more socializing as a group, so that's the theme of Monday's